 - booster (Booster or LGBMModel) Booster or LGBMModel instance which feature importance should be plotted. - ax (matplotlib.axes.Axes or None, optional (default=None)) Target axes instance.
-If None, new figure and axes will be created. - height (float, optional (default=0.2)) Bar height, passed to ax. barh(). - xlim(tuple of 2 elements or None, optional (default=None)) Tuple passed to ax.xlim(). - ylim (tuple of 2 elements or None, optional (default=None)) Tuple passed to ax.ylim(). - title (string or None, optional (default="Feature importance")) Axes title.
+If None, new figure and axes will be created. - height (float, optional (default=0.2)) Bar height, passed to ax.barh(). - xlim (tuple of 2 elements or None, optional (default=None)) Tuple passed to ax.xlim(). - ylim (tuple of 2 elements or None, optional (default=None)) Tuple passed to ax.ylim(). - title (str or None, optional (default="Feature importance")) Axes title.
 If None, title is disabled.

 9.6.
-Plotting 163
+Plotting 169

-- xlabel (string or None, optional (default="Feature importance")) X-axis title label.
-If None, title is disabled. - ylabel (string or None, optional (default="Features")) Y-axis title label.
-If None, title is disabled. - importance\type (string, optional (default="split")) How the importance is calculated.
+- xlabel (str or None, optional (default="Feature importance")) X-axis title label.
+If None, title is disabled. @importance\type@ placeholder can be used, and it will be replaced with the value of importance\type parameter. - ylabel (str or None, optional (default="Features")) Y-axis title label.
+If None, title is disabled. - importance\type (str, optional (default="auto")) How the importance is calculated.
+If "auto", if booster parameter is LGBMModel, booster. importance\type attribute is used; "split" otherwise.
 If "split", result contains numbers of times the feature is used in a model.
 If "gain", result contains total gains of splits which use the feature. - max\num\features (int or None, optional (default=None)) Max number of top features displayed on plot.
-If None or <1, all features will be displayed. - ignore\zero (bool, optional (default=True)) Whether to ignore features with zero importance. - figsize (tuple of 2 elements or None, optional (default=None)) Figure size. - dpi(int or None, optional (default=None)) Resolution of the figure. - grid (bool, optional (default=True)) Whether to add a grid for axes. - precision (int or None, optional (default=3)) Used to restrict the display of floating point values to a certain precision. - \\kwargs Other parameters passed to ax.barh().
+If None or <1, all features will be displayed. - ignore\zero (bool, optional (default=True)) Whether to ignore features with zero importance. - figsize (tuple of 2 elements or None, optional (default=None)) Figure size. - dpi (int or None, optional (default=None)) Resolution of the figure. - grid (bool, optional (default=True)) Whether to add a grid for axes. - precision (int or None, optional (default=3)) Used to restrict the display of floating point values to a certain precision. - \\kwargs Other parameters passed to ax.barh().